 Admission Requirements for the Honors Scholars Program

-The Honors Scholars Program is open to any City Tech student who has completed at least 12 credits with a cumulative grade-point average of 3.4 or better.
+The Honors Scholars Program is open to any student who has completed at least 12 credits with a cumulative grade-point average of 3.4 or better.

 Transfer students entering City Tech with 12 or more credit and a transfer grade-point average of 3.4 or higher are eligible to apply.

 Eligible students may apply to the program.
 An electronic copy of the Honors Scholars Program Application (PDF) can be downloaded (see above, right).
-Please email the completed application to the Honors Scholars Program Coordinator, Christopher Navarrete.
+Please email the completed application to the Honors Scholars Program Coordinator.

-In order to continue in the Honors Scholars Program, students must maintain their grade-point average, complete at least one Honors in a Regular Course contract or take an Honors course per academic year,* and participate in at least one Honors Scholars event a month (e.g., NSCS Networking, virtual tours, seminar, etc.).
+In order to continue in the Honors Scholars Program, students must maintain an honors GPA, complete at least one honors project or participate in all game jams per academic year,* and participate in at least one honors event a month during the fall and spring semesters (e.g., NSCS Networking, workshop, community service).
 Students must also adhere to the college’s academic integrity policy.

-*Discuss alternative options with Honors Scholars Program Coordinator, Christopher Navarrete, if needed.
+*Discuss alternatives with Honors Scholars Program Coordinator, if needed.